 - An identifiable biospecimens: identity of the subject is or may readily be ascertained by the investigator or associated with the biospecimen.

-Toggle ItemStep 3: Does Your Human Subject Research Study Qualify for an Exemption?
+Toggle ItemQuestion 3: Does Your Human Subject Research Study Qualify for an Exemption?

 Exempt Category Criteria

-- Research is not more than minimal risks.
+- Research is not more than minimal risk.

 - Methods must fit in one of six categories.

-If your project IS research, click to the next step
+If your project does NOT qualify for an exemption, click to the next question.

-Toggle ItemStep 4: Studies that do NOT Require IRB Review
+Toggle ItemQuestion 4: What about studies that do NOT Require IRB Review?

-Projects that do not involve research, human subjects as defined in steps 1 and 2, do not
+Projects that do not involve research or human subjects as defined under questions 1 and 2, do not require IRB review.

 Examples of Non-Human Subject Research